 Searching for a variable

-- In a dataset, locate the search bar on the top left of the page:
+In a dataset, locate the search bar on the top left of the page:

-- Type your search criteria in the box and then click Enter.
+Type your search criteria in the box and then click Enter.
 Remember, this is an AI-powered search so you can use natural language to find what you’re looking for.

 Providing feedback on your search results

-- Click the Provide feedback on search results button.
+Click the Rate search results link.

-- A feedback form appears:
+A feedback form appears:

 - Rate your search results and provide other relevant feedback.

-- Click Submit when finished.
+- Click Submit feedback when finished.

 All data must be indexed before you can use the AI-powered search.
 You can use the following information if you find a dataset that hasn’t been indexed yet.